Managing your health: a guide for people living with HIV

 - preparing a list of your questions and things you need done in advance of your appointment;

-Even if you’ve found the right doctor who meets your needs and you are working well together, as with any relationship, there will inevitably be the occasional disagreement or disappointment.
 If you and your doctor do not see eye to eye on some issues, it is not the end of the world.
 What’s important is that you continue a dialogue over a number of visits and sometimes agree to disagree.
 Even in the face of conflict, try to communicate in a spirit of mutual respect.

 All doctors are regulated by professional colleges or territorial medical regulatory authorities in the province or territory in which they practice.
 In the rare event that your doctor’s conduct is unprofessional, you can make a complaint through the appropriate college or territorial medical regulatory authority.
 The same situation holds for other healthcare professionals, all of whom have national or provincial regulating bodies.

 HIV Patient’s Bill of Rights

 - You have the right to be treated with dignity and respect.

 - You have the right to ask questions.